most popular questions

 Design idea: If you’re planning a kitchen island and don’t want any granite seams on it, design it to fit within a 9-foot by 5-foot rectangle.
 If you want a larger island, you can design it as a bi-level, where each portion will fit a 9x5 rectangle.

 4. Should We Pick Our Granite Before We Call You?

-When you select Valley Stone Works as your fabricator, we won’t just send you to the slab yard by yourself to pick granite, like most fabricators do.
-Instead, I’ll personally meet you there.
+We don’t just send you to the slab yard by yourself to pick granite, like every other fabricator does.

 5. Is It Okay To Pick Our Stone From A Specimen?

 Except for quartz, it’s not wise for a couple of reasons.
 All varieties of natural stone vary in appearance.
 Some vary dramatically.
 You want to pick the actual slabs that are going into your project.
 What you see is what you get.
 Also, it’s difficult to get a feeling for how a large expanse will look based on a small specimen.

 6. What Else Should We Know When We Select Our Slabs?

 You want your stone to go well with everything else within sight in your home.